The Data Section

 The list of slots is created right after the word is defined using the word

-known as COMMA.
+,known as COMMA.
 COMMA pops the top item on the stack and inserts it into the last defined word's data section.
 This of course extends the length of the data section by one item.
 As an example, the program:

-: hello "how are you?" . ; 41 , 34.0 , "Yo" ,
+: hello "how are you?" . ; 41 , 34.0 , "Yo" ,creates the word

-with 3 slots in its data section.
+HELLOwith 3 slots in its data section.
 These slots contain the items 41 (integer), 34.0 (real) and the text "Yo" on the last slot.

 This process of creating data section slots using COMMA is known as initialization.